The existing RCMP detachment in downtown Kamloops. (CFJC Today File Photo)

 KAMLOOPS — Kamloops city councillors are being asked for approval to borrow $150.7 million to fund the validation, detailed design and construction of a new RCMP detachment on Battle Street downtown.

 In a report going before Tuesday’s (Jan.
-14) city council meeting, staff are proposing to build a new five-storey, 120,700 sq. ft. building at 560 Battle Street, located immediately to the west of the existing detachment.
+14) city council meeting, staff are proposing to build a new five-storey, 120,700 sq. ft. building at 560 Battle Street, located to the west of the existing detachment, which will make way for a two-storey parking garage.

 “The current and future needs of multiple functions have been incorporated, including, but not limited to, prisoner intake, cells, exhibits, fleet maintenance, crime prevention, forensics, investigative services, information, records, traffic, fitness, training and management,” Gordon wrote.